-In class, we always have professionals coming from different backgrounds: from healthcare to engineering, from communications to project management.
-Another strength of this program is the cultural diversity of our cohort.
-This year we have participants from Africa, Asia, Europe, Latin and Northern America.
-Each one of them brings their experience and their point of view on the topics discussed during the course and, as the course Director, I build on their experience to foster dialogue.
+We always have professionals from different backgrounds in class: from healthcare to engineering, from communications to project management.
+Another strength of this programme is the cultural diversity of our cohort.
+Each year we have participants from many different countries.
+Each of them brings their experience and their point of view on the topics discussed during the course and, as the course Director, I build on their experience to foster dialogue.
 Part of our objective is to deconstruct participants’ preconceptions.
-This, in practical terms, means to expose them to different points of view that sometimes challenge the cultural ideas in which they were socialized.
-To give an example, during one of the modules we invited an anthropologist to talk about sex work.
+This, in practical terms, means exposing them to different points of view that sometimes challenge the cultural ideas in which they were socialised.
+For example, during one of the modules, we invited an anthropologist to talk about sex work.
 It was fascinating to see how participants slowly started to question their own definitions of love and relationships thanks to a respectful, engaging debate with the lecturer and their peers.

 What is the benefit of taking the course in Geneva, the “capital” of the humanitarian world?

 We want our participants to make the most of their time in Geneva, that’s why part of our programme is dedicated to external learning activities.
 This includes visits to NGOs and UN agencies headquarters, joining conferences, UN sessions and film festivals.
-We also offer networking opportunities by inviting in our classes experts working for various research and education institutions, NGOs and international organizations.
-Even though Covid 19 pandemic makes these visits more difficult to organize, we found ways to make our participants join various events online.
+We also offer networking opportunities by inviting in our classes experts working for various research and education institutions, NGOs and international organisations.

 What kind of lecturer takes part in the course?

 We expose participants to a variety of perspectives.
-During the course, our participants discuss with anthropologists, global health, political scientists, economists, and policy experts from the academic and humanitarian sector.
-We also invite lectures covering topics that are not traditionally seen as belonging to the field of ‘humanitarian studies’ but that bring an extra layer of understanding to the contexts in which humanitarians perform their work.
-This year, for example, I invited the anthropologist Dennis Rodgers to talk about his long-term research with gangs in Nicaragua.
-The aim was to sensitize participants to the multiple correlations between violence, vulnerability and poverty.
+Our participants discuss with anthropologists, global health experts, political scientists, economists, and policy experts from the academic and humanitarian sectors during the course.
+We also invite lectures covering topics that are not traditionally seen as belonging to the field of “humanitarian studies” but that bring an extra layer of understanding to the contexts in which humanitarians perform their work.
+This year, for example, I invited anthropologist Dennis Rodgers to talk about his long-term research with gangs in Nicaragua.
+The aim was to sensitise participants to the multiple correlations between violence, vulnerability and poverty.

 How does the course work from a practical point of view?